usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 by the Department of Transportation (56 Fed.
 Reg.
 45,884 (September 6, 1991) to be codified at 49 CFR Part 37)).

-{% details What kinds of transportation systems are covered by the Department of Justice&#39;s title III rule? %}
+#### What kinds of transportation systems are covered by the Department of Justice&#39;s title
+III rule?
 The Department of Justice&#39;s rule covers any fixed route or demand responsive transportation system operated by a public accommodation that is not primarily engaged in the business of transporting people.
 Examples include airport shuttle